mtitus83/MMM-Starlight/DESIGN.md

 ### 2. Caching Mechanism

-The caching system, implemented in `node_helper.js`, includes:
+The caching system, implemented in `node_helper.js`, has been updated to include:

-- `buildCache()`: Initializes the cache with horoscopes for all signs and periods.
-It fetches data in parallel for improved performance.
+- `checkForUpdates()`: Initiates the update process for all configured zodiac signs and periods.
-- `updateCache()`: Periodically updates the cache based on time changes.
-It handles daily, weekly, monthly, and yearly updates.
+- `checkAndUpdateHoroscope()`: Checks if a specific horoscope needs updating and fetches new data if necessary.
+- `updateCache()`: Updates the cache with new horoscope data when changes are detected.
+- `updateLastCheckTime()`: Updates the last check time for a horoscope when no changes are detected.
 - `saveCacheToFile()`: Persists the cache to disk as a JSON file.
 - `loadCacheFromFile()`: Loads the cache from disk on startup, creating a new one if it doesn't exist.
-- `getCacheValidityPeriod()`: Determines how long cached data remains valid for each period type.

-The cache structure is designed to store horoscopes and image paths for all zodiac signs and periods, even those not currently configured for display.
-This allows for quick configuration changes without requiring immediate data fetching.
+The cache structure stores horoscopes and image paths for all zodiac signs and periods, including:
+- Content of the horoscope
+- Timestamp of when the horoscope was last updated
+- Last check time, even if the content hasn't changed

 ### 3. Data Fetching

-The `fetchHoroscope()` function in `node_helper.js` is responsible for retrieving horoscope data.
+The `checkAndUpdateHoroscope()` function in `node_helper.js` is responsible for retrieving horoscope data.
 It:
-- Handles network requests to the horoscope data source
+- Sends a GET request to the horoscope website
+- Compares the fetched content with the cached content
-- Parses the HTML response to extract the horoscope text
+- Updates the cache only if the content has changed
 - Implements error handling and logging
-- Updates the cache with new data

 ### 4. Display Management